ROBOTIS-GIT/autorace_referee/autorace_rbizchallenge2018/README.md

 How to run rbiz_autorace system

-NOTE: This instructions were tested on Ubuntu 16.04 and ROS Kinetic Kame.
+NOTE: This package were tested on Ubuntu 16.04 and ROS Kinetic Kame.

 1. roscore